cborchert/threadhouse/README.md

 | | | ├── index.md
 ```

+### Drafts

+The directory `content/blog/drafts` and all its subdirectories and content has been added to the `.gitignore` file, so anything placed in that folder will not be seen by git.
+You can safely work on files in this directory without worrying that they will accidentally be uploaded or published.
+They will still show up on the local version of the site at https://localhost:8000/drafts/PATH-TO-POST, but never on the live version of the site.

 ### Post slug

 The folder name will determine the slug, so if you put your blog post in `./content/blog/foo-bar/index.md`, then the post will be accessible at https://thread.house/foo-bar/

+I'm using the format `./content/blog/YEAR/MONTH/SLUG/index.md`, so, for, example `content/blog/2019/11/hello-world/index.md` is accessible at https://thread.house/2019/11/hello-world/

 ### Frontmatter